Are you an adviser? Go to Unbiased Pro

 What is the interest on a director’s loan?

-It is up to your company what interest rate it charges on a director’s loan.
+It is up to your company what the director’s loan interest rate is.

-However, if the interest charged is below the official rate then the discount granted to the director may also be treated as a ‘benefit in kind’ by HMRC.
+However, if the interest charged is below the official rate, the discount granted to the director may also be treated as a ‘benefit in kind’ by HMRC.

-Class 1 National Insurance (NI) contributions will also be payable at a rate of 13.8 per cent on the full value of the loan.
+Class 1 National Insurance (NI) contributions will also be payable at a rate of 13.8% on the full value of the loan.

-The official rate of interest changes over time, in response to base rate changes.
-In the year 2018/19 it is 2.5 per cent.
+The HMRC official rate of interest changes over time in response to the Bank of England base rate.
+In the year 2024/25, it is 2.25%, despite the current base rate standing at 5%.

 How much can I borrow in a director’s loan?